and the winners are...

-This is where you get to give a little credit back to the people that have made your mentoring journey a reality.
-It’s an opportunity to say thank you to the mentors, mentees, programme partners and organisations that have allowed you the opportunity to take part in the largest cross-company mentoring programme in the UK and to demonstrate how this has had a positive impact on your life and career.
+Thank you for all your carefully thought-out and inspirational nominations in this year's awards.
+You have taken the time to give a little credit back to the people that have made your mentoring journey a reality.
+You have expressed thanks to the mentors, mentees, Programme Partners and organisations that gave you the chance to take part in the largest cross-company mentoring programme in the UK.

 OF THE YEAR